 Average Weather in Loreto Mexico

-In Loreto, the temperature typically varies from 59°F to 96°F over the course of the year, and is rarely below 55°F or above 99°F.
+In Loreto, the summers are long, hot, and muggy; the winters are comfortable; and it is dry and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 59°F to 96°F and is rarely below 55°F or above 99°F.

 The hot season lasts for 4.4 months, from May 26 to October 8, with an average daily high temperature above 91°F. The hottest day of the year is July 1, with an average high of 96°F and low of 78°F.